frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 #### CPU

-Every personal computers has a Central Processing Unit (CPU).
+Every personal computers has a **Central Processing Unit (CPU)**.
 This component has several physical cores, that can process information independently.
-The number of physical cores is however limited, so while it can perform multi-tasking, it's optimized for sequential tasks.
+The number of physical cores is however limited, so while it can perform multi-tasking, it's **optimized for sequential tasks**.

 <details>
   <summary>Key specifications of a CPU</summary>